 Program Review Five-Year Cycle

-Every certificate and degree program is scheduled for review once every five years:
+Every degree program is scheduled for review once every five years.

 Program Review Annual Timeline

-- Summer: Programs may request individual consultation with Director of Academic Excellence and Assessment.
+- Summer and Fall: Programs may request individual consultation with Associate Provost of Curriculum and Assessment or the Director of Curriculum Development.

 - September: Program review workshop held.